 Does Los Angeles feel too laid back, too casual, too same-same?
 In other words, are you looking for a faster-paced lifestyle where the day-to-day is more challenging and exciting?
 In New York City, life runs at a thrilling and rapid pace – culture is as vibrant and diverse as is the melting pot of people from all over the world.

-Instead of commuting on gridlocked freeways in the bubble of your car, you can live comfortably in NYC without the four-wheels you need in LA.
+Instead of commuting on gridlocked freeways in the bubble of your car, you can live comfortably in NYC without the four wheels you need in LA.
 If you’re ready for an exhilarating lifestyle, you’ll love New York City.
-But before you go out shopping for a winter wardrobe, see if moving to NYC from LA will be right for you.
+But before you go out shopping for a winter wardrobe, make sure to do your research including checking our lists of reliable coast-to-coast movers in Los Angeles and New York City.

 What to Know About Moving from Los Angeles to New York City